FoMo-0D: A Foundation Model for Zero-shot Tabular Outlier Detection: FoMo-0D : A Foundation Model for Zero-shot Tabular Outlier Detection

 \method is trained on $200,000$ batches ($200$ epochs $\times$ $1,000$ steps/epoch) of $B=8$ generated datasets in each batch.
 While this pre-training phase can be expensive, it is done \textit{only once, offline}.
 Moreover, we introduce several scalability improvements to speed up pre-training, as discussed later in Section \ref{ssec:scaleup}.
 Full details on the training and implementation of \method are given in {Appendix \ref{sec:implementation}}.

 \textbf{Zero-shot Inference (on Unseen/New Dataset):} At inference, the pre-trained \method can be employed on any unseen real-world dataset.
-Specifically, for a new semi-supervised OD task with inlier-only training data $\Dtr$ and mixed test data $\Dts$, feeding $\langle \Dtr, \bx_{\text{test}}\rangle$ as input to \method (for each $\bx_{\text{test}}\in \Dts$ separately) yields the PPD $q_\theta(y|\bx_{\text{test}}, \Dtr)$ in a \textit{single forward pass}.
+Specifically, for a new {unsupervised OD task with inlier-only training data} $\Dtr$ and mixed test data $\Dts$, feeding $\langle \Dtr, \bx_{\text{test}}\rangle$ as input to \method (for each $\bx_{\text{test}}\in \Dts$ separately) yields the PPD $q_\theta(y|\bx_{\text{test}}, \Dtr)$ in a \textit{single forward pass}.
 As such, \method performs model ``training'' and prediction simultaneously at test time.
 In fact, as the training data is passed as context, \method leverages {in-context learning} (ICL) \citep{xie2021explanation,garg2022can} for inference.

-\textbf{Remarks:~} The \textbf{key} contribution of \method goes beyond eliminating gradient-based model training for a new dataset: because model training is not required when new datasets come, one thus also need not choose any specific OD model to train, nor grapple with tuning any hyperparameters of the said model---rendering model selection an obsolete concern for OD.
-What is more, the speedy, easily parallelizable inference (for \textit{less-than-a-second} per test sample) is the ``icing on the cake''.
+\textbf{Remarks:~} The \textbf{key} contribution of \method goes beyond {eliminating the need for model training for a new dataset, it \textit{renders model selection an obsolete concern for OD}.
+In other words, a practitioner with a new detection task no longer needs to choose an OD model to train or grapple with tuning any hyperparameters of the said model.} Further, the speedy, easily parallelizable inference (for \textit{less-than-a-second} per test sample) is the ``icing on the cake''.
 Figure \ref{fig:setting} (right) illustrates (top) pre-train and (bottom) test phases of \method, where the pre-trained \method is reused during inference on new datasets directly, unlocking zero-shot OD.